Love: Islam

 Ishq, or divine love, is emphasized by Sufism in the Islamic tradition.
 Practitioners of Sufism believe that love is a projection of the essence of God into the universe.
 God desires to recognize beauty, and as if one looks at a mirror to see oneself, God "looks" at himself within the dynamics of nature.
 Since everything is a reflection of God, the school of Sufism practices seeing the beauty inside the apparently ugly.
 Sufism is often referred to as the religion of love.
 God in Sufism is referred to in three main terms—Lover, Loved, and Beloved—with the last of these terms often seen in Sufi poetry.
 A common viewpoint of Sufism is that through love, humankind can return to its inherent purity and grace.
 The saints of Sufism are infamous for being "drunk" due to their love of God; hence, the constant reference to wine in Sufi poetry and music.

 Bahá'í Faith

-The Bahá'í concept of the human soul emphasizes its expression through capacities such as knowledge, love, and will.
-According to Bahá'í teachings, conscious recognition of one's Creator and a reciprocal love relationship with that Creator form the basis of obedience to religious law.
-This perspective grounds adherence to law within the spiritual dynamics of each individual's journey, portraying obedience as a conscious choice driven by love rather than as mere compliance with external dictates.

-Baháʼu'lláh, the founder of the Bahá'í Faith, emphasizes the importance of observing God's commandments out of love, describing them as "the lamps of My loving providence" and urging followers to adhere to them for "the love of My beauty."
-This framing positions love as the motive force for individuals striving to follow divine laws.
-In Bahá'í understanding, love is considered the fundamental universal law. ʻAbdu'l-Bahá, Bahá'u'lláh's son and successor, describes love as the "most great law" and the force that binds together the diverse elements of the material world.
-He further asserts that love is the establisher of true civilization and the source of glory for every race and nation.

-From the Bahá'í perspective, God's revelation of laws to humanity is an act of love, and the legitimate reason for their application and adherence lies in their expression of love.
-This understanding underscores the intimate connection between spiritual principles, individual growth, and the practice of religious law within the Bahá'í Faith.
+In his Paris Talks, `Abdu'l-Bahá described four types of love: the love that flows from God to human beings; the love that flows from human beings to God; the love of God towards the Self or Identity of God; and the love of human beings for human beings.